HashimCodeDev/ScanChain/README.md

 1. Create new service files in `services/`
 2. Add routes in `routes/`
-3. Update validation in `middleware/validation.js`
+3. Update validation in Flask app
-4. Add tests in `scripts/test.js`
+4. Add tests in `test_app.py`

 ### Environment Variables